bkatiemills/blog/_posts/2016-03-01-writing-data.markdown

 6,1,crow,black
 ```

 We no longer repeat the tree information for every bird, saving us space and speeding up our analysis.
 Instead, we use the unique identifier `tree_number` as a shorthand in the `birds.csv` table to associate each bird with the tree we found it in.
-When we use the unique identifier from one table in another in this way, the data science nerds call this a *foreign key*; this logic underlies basic database construction and usage, but it works exactly the same way when recording data in simple files.
+When we use the unique identifier from one table in another in this way, we call this a *foreign key*; this logic underlies basic database construction and usage, but it works exactly the same way when recording data in simple files.

 ### 2. Hierarchical Data